Task Chairs: Features, Benefits, and Cost

 Choose these types if you prioritise stability and have no need to move around frequently, have delicate flooring that could be damaged by wheels, or prefer a more straightforward, no-fuss design.
 They are also appropriate for use with small workstations.

-• Stability: No risk of unexpected sliding or rolling.
+• No sliding or rolling

 Task Chairs With Arms